sathyalog/redux-explained/README.md

 #### How to run?
 > npm start

+#### Commit Details
+1. initial commit
+2. create a store and reducer with msg as initialstate
+3. created constants and imported those in action file.functions to dispatch those actions.event handlers in component.

 #### Steps to configure Redux in React application:
 1. `npm i react-redux`
 2. create a reducer(reducer.js) with initialstate